lincolnloop/generator-frigate/docs/tutorial.rst

 Makefile::

     #
-    # Builds site and starts local web server on port 8000
+    # Builds the webapp and starts local web server on port 3000
     #
     npm start